OfficeDev/open-xml-docs/docs/spreadsheet/how-to-retrieve-a-list-of-the-hidden-rows-or-columns-in-a-spreadsheet.md

 ***

 To find the hidden rows or columns, the code must first retrieve a reference to the specified sheet, given its name.
 This is not as easy as you might think.
-The code must look through all the sheet-type descendants of the workbook part's [Workbook](/dotnet/api/documentformat.openxml.packaging.workbookpart.workbook) property, examining the [Name](/dotnet/api/documentformat.openxml.spreadsheet.sheet.name) property of each sheet that it finds.
+The code must look through all the sheet-type descendants of the workbook part's <xref:DocumentFormat.OpenXml.Packaging.WorkbookPart.Workbook*> property, examining the <xref:DocumentFormat.OpenXml.Spreadsheet.Sheet.Name*> property of each sheet that it finds.
 Note that this search simply looks through the relations of the workbook, and does not actually find a worksheet part.
-It simply finds a reference to a [Sheet](/dotnet/api/documentformat.openxml.spreadsheet.sheet) object, which contains information such as the name and [Id](/dotnet/api/documentformat.openxml.spreadsheet.sheet.id) property of the sheet.
+It simply finds a reference to a <xref:DocumentFormat.OpenXml.Spreadsheet.Sheet> object, which contains information such as the name and <xref:DocumentFormat.OpenXml.Spreadsheet.Sheet.Id*> property of the sheet.
 The simplest way to accomplish this is to use a LINQ query.

 ### [C#](#tab/cs-4)
 [!code-csharp[](../../samples/spreadsheet/retrieve_a_list_of_the_hidden_rows_or_columns/cs/Program.cs#snippet2)]